AdrienVannson/doreisa-internship/report/report.typ

 As shown in @collecting-references, it is possible to reduce the time taken to collect all the references from the worker processes.
 Unfortunately, it doesn't solve the problem of executing the tasks: the head node still needs to create all the Ray tasks, which is costly for large task graphs.

 This section describes a method to distribute the scheduling of the tasks; taking advantage of Ray's distributed scheduler.
-The goal is to avoid forcing the head node to communicate with all the data-producing processes as well as the worker processes, but instead limit the communication to lightweight messages with an actor running on each simulation node.
+The goal is to avoid forcing the head node to communicate with all the data-producing processes as well as the worker processes, but instead limit the communication to lightweight communications with actors running on each simulation node.

 #place(
   auto,